glmck13/MobileMessaging/README.md

 The easiest way I found to launch the sxmo.sh script is to configure it as a Startup Application.
 Just click on “Startup Applications” from your Ubuntu desktop, and add an entry for sxmo.sh.

 # Raspberry Pi installation
 The messaging client consists of a back-end collection of CGI scripts hosted by an Apache server, and some front-end html, css, and javascript running inside a browser.
 The Apache server needs to have https configured since javascript 'fetch' calls are made by the browser code, and 'fetch' prefers https.
-Fortunately there's no need to acquire a public cert for your site to use the messaging software, assuming you only want to make use of the capability from inside your own network.
+Fortunately, there's no need to acquire a public cert for your site to use the messaging software, assuming you only want to make use of the capability from inside your own network.
 However, if you want to access your messaging client from outside of your LAN when you're on the go, you'll eventually need a cert.
 In this case the cert won't be used for Apache, but to configure a home VPN.
 Instructions for setting up a VPN can be found [here]( https://github.com/glmck13/MobilePi).

 Once your site is https-enabled, the rest of the installation is pretty simple.
 First, execute the following as root:
 ```